xitop/edzed/docs/sblocks.rst

 ``edzed`` understands these formats:

 - time (e.g. ``'6:45:00'`` or ``'15:55'``)
-    The time format is H:M:S or just H:M (i.e. H:M:0) with 24 hour clock.
+    The time format is H:M:S or just H:M (i.e. H:M:0) with a 24-hour clock.
     Numbers may have one or two digits.
 The day starts and also ends at midnight ``'0:0:0'``.